 #AtTheCliffFace: Musings of a Romance Academic

-How do you balance the different sides of your life?
+How do you build your confidence when you're feeling overwhelmed?
 Share your advice and tips with Ali by using the #AtTheCliffFace hashtag on Twitter, Instagram, and Facebook.

 Ali Williams is an all round romance nerd, who splits her time between working on a her PhD proposal, quilting and trying every restaurant in the West Sussex area.
 For more information about her and her writing project, check out her website and follow her on Facebook, Twitter and Instagram.

 #AliWIlliams #PhD #PopularRomanceStudies #AtTheCliffFace #May2017 #confidence #writing #project #newproject #hunger #writing #Writing #HeidiRice #TaraTaylorQuinn #TrishWylie #ChristyKateMcKenzie #cheerleaders #MillsampBoon #family #friends #friendship #support